spaceinventor/csh/doc/MAN/Operating_Instructions/command_examples.rst

 **ifstat**

 Remotely request interface statistics.
-For a combined overview of all interfaces, use the parameter csp_print_cnf that is available on most modules.
+For a combined overview of all interfaces, use the parameter csp_print_cnf that is available on all Space Inventor modules.

 .. class:: table